El-Giovanni92/chronicles-of-eldoria/README.md

 I hope the game provides enjoyment and that the entire development system, including architecture, UML, and project report, can be helpful for future Agile methodology applications.
 Further details can be found in the project report uploaded to this repository.

-### Story Introduction
+## Story Introduction

-The beginning of the game's story is uploaded to the repository.
+The beginning of the game's story is uploaded to the repository as "Incipit - Chronicles of Eldoria.pdf".
 It is recommended to read it before starting the game for a fair and complete experience.

-### Getting Started
+## Getting Started

 To run the game:
 - Make sure you have JDK or JRE installed on your system.